Two inflammatory conditions

-Acute disseminated encephalomyelitis (ADEM) and multiple sclerosis (MS) are inflammatory autoimmune disorders.
+Acute disseminated encephalomyelitis (ADEM) and multiple sclerosis (MS) are both inflammatory autoimmune disorders.
 Our immune system protects us by attacking foreign invaders that enter the body.
 Sometimes, the immune system mistakenly attacks healthy tissue.

 Symptoms of ADEM come on suddenly.
 Unlike MS, they can include:

 Most of the time, an episode of ADEM is a single occurrence.
 Recovery usually begins within days, and the majority of people make a full recovery within six months.

-According to the National Multiple Sclerosis Society, more than 80 percent of ADEM cases occur in people younger than 10 years old.
-Most other cases occur in people between the ages of 10 and 20.
+According to the National Multiple Sclerosis Society, over 80 percent of childhood ADEM cases occur in children younger than 10 years old.
+Most other cases occur in people between 10 and 20 years old.
 ADEM is rarely diagnosed in adults.

 Due to similar symptoms and the appearance of lesions or scars on the brain, it’s easy for ADEM to be initially misdiagnosed as an MS attack.

-MRI can differentiate between older and newer lesions.
+MRIs can differentiate between older and newer lesions.
 The presence of multiple older lesions on the brain is more consistent with MS. The absence of older lesions could indicate either condition.

 When trying to differentiate ADEM from MS, doctors may also: